bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Define box hidden"
   alt="Define box hidden." />

-Over here, what I could do is I could type in here, I could go get this first link here.
+<p>Over here, what I could do is I could type in here, I could go get this
+first link here.
 I&apos;m going to go get and use my <b>jQuery</b> object.
 Then I&apos;m going to get <b>hide</b> box, that link.
 I&apos;m going to add a quick add onto it, click.
 When I click it, I&apos;m going to run a function, like so.
 In that function, what I&apos;m going to do is I&apos;m going to get this element again using my <b>jQuery</b> object.
 This element box, div id pound box.
 I tell it to, hide.
-Now if we do it like this, it will work, but it won&apos;t do any animation.
+Now if we do it like this, it will work, but it won&apos;t do any animation.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 144. test, hide box fades away (87) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">